 Influence simplification is particularly beneficial in two areas.
 During the initial simplification steps (to the right in each graph), superfluous influences may be eliminated at very little cost.
-While this effect is most obvious in the artificial cylinder model, it is also clearly present in the real-world cyberdemon model, where almost 250 influences are removed before the graph is even visible above the axis.
-This also suggests that influence simplification may be used as a method to restrict the number of influences in a model, possibly allowing different levels of detail to be selected depending on hardware capabilities.
+While this effect is most obvious in the artificial cylinder model, it is also clearly present in the realworld cyberdemon model, where almost 250 influences are removed before the graph is even visible above the axis.
+This also suggests that influence simplification may be used as a method to restrict the number of influences in a model, possibly allowing different LOD to be selected depending on hardware capabilities.